vercel/next.js/docs/api-reference/next/router.md

 ### router.reload

 Reload the current URL.
 Equivalent to clicking the browser’s refresh button.
-It executes `window.location.reload()`.
+It calls `window.location.reload()`.

 #### Usage